 When I took this course, I was very happy with the course content and its affordability.

-Andrea, a course creator, takes her time to give you a realistic idea of what newborn sleep will look like.
+Andrea, Sleep Consultant and course creator, takes her time to give you a realistic idea of what newborn sleep will look like.
 And that is huge for a first-time mom-to-be.
 It will give them a realistic expectation of the newborn sleep phase and in my theory, that’s a half battle.
 When you know what to expect, you are better prepared for it!!

 This isn’t a Sleep Training course for a Newborn